Blog

 Can Zapier connect with cloud tools only?

 Yes, Zapier is a cloud-native platform.
 It works only with apps and services that are hosted online.
-These are usually SaaS tools like Dropbox, Slack, Calendly, or Google Docs.
-Zapier doesn’t support on-premise software or internal systems directly.
-All integrations happen through public APIs or service-based connections.
+These are usually SaaS tools like Dropbox, Slack, Calendly, or Google Docs and enterprise software like NetSuite, Workday, and Oracle.

 If your tools are behind a firewall or don’t have open APIs, Zapier won’t be able to access them.
 For cloud-based work environments, though, Zapier is fast and reliable.
-It works straight from the browser, without needing any software install or special network settings.
+It works straight from the browser, without needing any software installation or special network settings.

 Does Boomi support cloud, hybrid, and on-premise systems?